Augmented Equivariant Attention Networks for Microscopy Image Reconstruction: Augmented Equivariant Attention Networks

 \subsection{Network Architecture}

-Recent studies have shown that the U-Net~\citep{ronneberger2015u} architecture achieves promising performance in many image transformation tasks, especially for microscopy images~\citep{liu2020global,zwangUnetAAAI20,Zeng:Bioinfo17}.
+Recent studies have shown that the U-Net~\cite{ronneberger2015u} architecture achieves promising performance in many image transformation tasks, especially for microscopy images~\cite{liu2020global,zwangUnetAAAI20,Zeng:Bioinfo17}.
 In this work, we use the U-Net as the base network architecture of our model.
 To be specific, we use a U-Net with a depth of 3 (including two down-sampling operations and up-sampling operations, respectively).
 The skip-connections in the U-Net are merged into the up-sampling path by concatenation.

-To enable the use of the proposed augmented attention within the U-Net architecture, we follow~\citep{wang2020global} to (1) include a residual connection in the attention block by addition and (2) substitute the bottom block in the original U-Net with our proposed attention block.
-The overall architecture of the proposed network is shown in Appendix~3.
-Note that although we use the augmented attention block as the bottom block in the U-Net architecture, it can be inserted into any other deep architectures, thereby capturing non-local and cross-image dependencies and the common features shared by the entire dataset.
+To enable the use of the proposed augmented attention within the U-Net architecture, we follow~\cite{wang2020global} to (1) include a residual connection in the attention block by addition and (2) substitute the bottom block in the original U-Net with our proposed attention block.
+In addition, the proposed attention blocks can be also applied as up-sampling blocks by performing up-sampling to the query $\bm Q$~\cite{wang2020global}.
+The overall architecture of the proposed network is shown in Appendix~\ref{supp:network}.